lainereis2002/lainereis2002/README.md

 ## 💫 About Me:
-Hi 👋 I'm Gislaine Reis.<br>🔭 I'm in the fifth semester of Computer Science at Cesar School.<br>🗺 Living in Recife, Pernambuco, Brazil.<br>🌱 Data Analyst Intern at TIM Brasil. <br>🔍 I aim to learn, commit and grow with the company.
+Hi 👋 I'm Gislaine Reis.<br>🗺 Living in Recife, Pernambuco, Brazil.<br>🌱 Data Analyst Intern at TIM Brasil. <br>🔍 I aim to learn, commit and grow with the company.
 I am interested in the areas of big data, project management and AI.<br>🔍 I am a very curious person, who likes to research and discover new things, disciplined and hardworking.<br>💬 I speak Portuguese and English fluently and understend Spanish (read and listen).

 ## 🌐 Socials: